civo/kubernetes-marketplace/shipa/post_install.md

 ```

 ### Wiring
-Shipa for itself installs Nginx as a default ingress controller for the control plane.
+Shipa for itself installs Nginx as a default ingress controller for the control plane which needs a public IP.
 If
-leveraging Civo, make sure as of Shipa 1.5.2, to unselect Nginx from the ingrress controllers
+leveraging Civo, make sure as of Shipa 1.5.2, to unselect default Traefik [and any other ingress controllers] from the launch Marketplace
 when spinning up a Civo Cloud instance.